Nils-Treuheit/SCION-CBRS/README.md

 # SCION-CDN
-Create a Benchmark to measure the impact of different communication paths on the content delivery of small SCION network using 2 ASes with several paths and hops between them.
+The goal of this project is to create an infrastructure and benchmarks to measure the impact of different communication paths on the content delivery within the SCION network using 2 ASes with several paths and hops between them.
+The project was build up on my prior work with SCION [(SCION-TV)](https://github.com/Nils-Treuheit/SCION-TV).
+Both projects are inspired by the work on the [shttp scion-app example](https://github.com/netsec-ethz/scion-apps/tree/master/_examples/shttp) and especially this project relies heavily on the [scion-apps pakage pan](https://github.com/netsec-ethz/scion-apps/tree/master/pkg/pan).

 ## Disclaimer
 Content Files are purpose-oriented deviations of cited sources to benchmark different content network traffic.
 Content files will not be uploaded to the repository and might only be temporarily available under the sourced links as I do not plan to regular update them and have to refrain from redistributing content of other creators on the web.
-The website text is partially generated with ChatGPT and not fact checked as I just needed a larger chunk of text to download. <br><br>
+The website text is partially generated with ChatGPT and not fact checked as I just needed a larger corpus of text to download. <br><br>

 ## Results
 You can find the results of my benchmarks and test in the [benchmark folder](./fetch_benchmarks)<br><br>